 Couples - £70

-I work with adults face to face and offer different levels of support from short term/brief therapy (usually up to 12 weeks) to longer term, open ended, psychotherapy.
+I work with individual adults and couples and offer different levels of support from short term/brief therapy (usually up to 12 weeks) to longer term, open ended, psychotherapy.

 The sessions take place at the same time each week and last for 50 minutes.